mikeparisstuff/aws-appsync-starters/packages/sveltekit-app/README.md

 The main downside is that you need to run a server.
 If you build a SPA, you can often just deploy it to something like Amplify console, GitHub pages, Netlify, etc. Deploying static SPA's scale up forever and require less infrastructure to run.

+Why did I say "mostly" in the opening sentence?

+SvelteKit will always render the first page load of a session on the server.
+This is good as requests coming from SEO robots trigger this and thus they get back plain HTML that is easy to parse and index.
+However, SvelteKit goes a bit further and also uses a service-worker on the client to orchestrate things such that after the initial page load, things will start hydrating directly on the client.

+This is trying to accomplish a "best of both worlds" where we get the SEO friendliness of SSR as well as the fluid & dynamic user experience of a SPA within the same package.
+A downside of this is that it can sometimes be a bit tricky to figure out if your SvelteKit logic is running on the server or client at any given time.
+You should use svelte's [`onMount`](https://svelte.dev/tutorial/onmount) lifecycle hook to write code that only executes on the client when using SvelteKit.

 # What is in this project